Review: Elder Sign Omens - Call of Cthulhu02 May 2012 0

-In Elder Sign, you take charge of a quartet of investigators who must prevent the god Azathoth from crossing a dimensional boundary into a museum in Lovecraft’s Depression-era New England, from whence he will probably devour mankind.
-The game is a race against the clock – every turn you spend gathering clues and artifacts to help you in your quest is a turn that Azathoth is getting stronger.
-The core gameplay presents you with a random assortment of investigation opportunities that are resolved through dice rolls – but it’s not all down to luck.
-Each investigator has a special ability that bends one rule or another, leveling the playing field or even giving you a leg up on chance if you’re smart.
+In Elder Sign, you take charge of a quartet of investigators who must prevent the god Azathoth from crossing a dimensional boundary into a museum in Lovecraft's Depression-era New England, from whence he will probably devour mankind.
+The game is a race against the clock - every turn you spend gathering clues and artefacts to help you in your quest is a turn that Azathoth is getting stronger.
+The core gameplay presents you with a random assortment of investigation opportunities that are resolved through dice rolls - but it's not all down to luck.
+Each investigator has a special ability that bends one rule or another, levelling the playing field or even giving you a leg up on chance if you're smart.

-It’s hard graft fighting Azathoth, and on the rare occasions that you manage to thwart his scheme your roster will most likely be short an investigator or two, and those that remain to you will have little health or sanity left.1
+It's hard graft fighting Azathoth, and on the rare occasions that you manage to thwart his scheme your roster will most likely be short an investigator or two, and those that remain to you will have little health or sanity left.

 Fantasy Flight must have received a lot of feedback how difficult Elder Sign: Omens was when it came out, because the first significant update to the game added Yig, an substitute for Azathoth.
 Pity poor Yig: an elder god pushover who exists solely to give players an easy ride.
 That same update added (as a $2 in-game purchase) Cthulhu - the Lovecraftian horror more famous than the man who thought him up.